minchoCoin/capstone-team-24-page/index.md

 # Data
 - [fashion preferences and recommendation data by year](https://aihub.or.kr/aihubdata/data/view.do?dataSetSn=71446)
+    - This data is the outcome of a project by the National Information Society Agency (NIA) of Korea.
 - [K-Fashion](https://www.aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=data&dataSetSn=51)
+    - This data is the outcome of a project by the National Information Society Agency (NIA) of Korea.
 - [Face Shape dataset](https://www.kaggle.com/datasets/niten19/face-shape-dataset)
 - [Human Body classification dataset](https://doi.org/10.25405/data.ncl.19307300.v1)

 - [Korean bodyshape data](https://sizekorea.kr/human-info/body-shape-class/age-gender-body)
+    - This data is the outcome of a project by Korean Agency for Technology and Standards (KATS), Ministry of Trade, Industry and Energy (MOTIE) of Korea.
 # Tables

 |               | man dataset | woman dataset |